joseph-chakar/joseph-chakar/README.md

 ### Hi there 👋

 Welcome to my GitHub page!
-I'm Joseph - a postdoc working on AI-driven photovoltaic (PV) research.
+I'm Joseph, and I'm a postdoctoral researcher working on AI-driven photovoltaic (PV) research.

 My work integrates ML, physics-based modeling, and experimentation to study PV performance and degradation across solar cells, modules, and systems.
 I develop Bayesian inference and optimization tools that leverage simulations to translate measured black-box efficiency and stability changes into physically interpretable properties.
 My computational predictions have been experimentally validated through real-world case studies, and I am now extending this approach to high-throughput materials screening and solar cell characterization within Materials Acceleration Platforms (MAPs), bridging controlled experimental environments with real-world outdoor operation.